Isaque96/Isaque96/README.md

 - 🌱 I’m currently learning React, Vue, Node

 Isaque96 is a ✨ special ✨ repository because its where I put some of my projects when I begin to learn anything.
-Now I'm looking for a start at the developer career, some oportunity for me to learn and collaborate with my teammates to make something bigger then us!
+Now I'm looking for a start at the developer career(currently working as a math teacher), some oportunity for me to learn and collaborate with my teammates to make something bigger then us!
 Working with a team will be awesome for me to grow faster and learn, also good to see a big project comming alive!

 ## Menu